Mazda R360: Specification

+Colours
-The standard Mazda R360 came in 3 different exterior whole-body colours; Opal Gren, Maroon Rouge and Somerset Blue.

-The non-standard Deluxe Mazda R360 came in multi colour variants; Blue and Cream and Red and Cream.
+The standard Mazda R360 came in three different exterior colours; Opal Green, Maroon Rouge, and Somerset Blue.
+The Mazda R360 DeLuxe came in two different two-tone variants: Blue and Cream or Red and Cream.

-Exterior

 For the interior of the Mazda R360, the official colour choices were Red or Blue.
-These colour options were available for the seats, carpet and inner door panels.
+These colour options were applied to the seats, carpet, and inner door panels.

 B360 Pickup

 The B360 was a pickup truck bodystyle based on parts of the R360 Coupé.
 It used the same 356 cc engine, but in a front-engine, rear-wheel-drive layout.
 Like most pickups, it used a rigid rear axle and leaf spring suspension.
 The engine was replaced with the Carol's 358 cc I4 in 1964, and the B360 was replaced by the Mazda E360 in 1967.

 A larger B600 pickup was introduced for the export market.
 It used a 577 cc version of the Mazda V-twin.